Trade ChakraIndia Trade ChakraIndia Business Trade Chakra

 Structure and Organization

-Three Strategic Business Units (SBUs) under the Corporate Banking Group have been set up by SBI to pay attention to big corporate customers, lease finance and project finance all reporting directly to the corporate office.
+Three Strategic Business Units (SBUs) under the Corporate Banking Group have been set up by SBI to pay attention to big corporate customers.
 Distinguishing features of the SBUs are assimilation of operational planning with operations within each SBU, an alert delivery system with suitable specialist inputs and focused attention on profitability.

 The staff and functionaries at various levels have been delegated higher financial powers to ensure quicker decision making in credit areas and disposal of a large number of credit proposals at operating units' level.
 A committee approach has been adopted, both at the apex and circle levels, for sanction of large advances and loans.
 Keeping this in mind Central Office Credit Committee and Circle Credit Committees have been set up to ultimately ensure faster delivery.
 Credit and systemic risk processes have thus accordingly been restructured.
 Simplified and concise credit appraisal formats have been designed to ensure improvement in the quality of credit decisions, better quality of assets and reduction of Non Performing Assets or NPAs.